jon49/child-spaced-repetition/README.md

 ```
 The filename in this case would be `user_product.class.php` where the filename must be the class name (but with underscore case) and must have `.class.php` as it's extension

-## Views
+## Views & Templates

-Views are how your organize your application's hierarchy of HTML templates.
-Your views will be located under `/app/views` and you will see some views there by default.
+Views are how your organize your application's hierarchy of HTML Templates.
+Your views will be located under `/app/views` and you will see the default view there.
 Feel free to make as many views as you need for your project.

-The views are PHP files with mostly HTML content and since they're not classes, they do not follow the naming convention we mentioned before.
-The `main.php` view where you should look first.
-It is the main view that will hold all other views.
+Views make references to Templates which are located under `/app/templates`.
+Templates are PHP files with mostly HTML content and since they're not classes, they do not follow the naming convention we mentioned before.
+The `main.php` template is where you should look first.
+It is the main template that will hold all other templates.
 You will notice a lot of work done here for you, but feel free to modify as needed.

-We'll talk more about how to organize views when we talk about controllers
+Views work by nesting `View` objects within each other.
+Each `View` object must contain the path to one template.
+We will learn more about how Controllers use views later in this document.

 ## Routers
 Routes are organized in a file called `/router.php`.
 Routes controll which URL paths go to which controllers.
 Open that file for examples which are already in place.